CloudSlang/docs/cloudslang/cloudslang_best_practices.rst

     ####################################################################################################################
     #!!
-    #! @description: Does something fantastic.
+    #! @description: This operation does something fantastic.
     #!
     #! @prerequisites: Some Python module.
     #!